The idea of traveling with a cat may seem fun and glamorous (see photo below).

 - Comfort: Travel times can be stressful for cats, so it’s best to choose a spacious box to make them feel at home.

-Disposable vs Collapsible
+Disposable Litter Box vs Collapsible

 There are two different types of portable litter boxes: disposable and collapsible.

 The drawback of collapsible litter boxes is that they will need to be washed every now and then.
-Here, ideally, you want to look for those that are machine washable to make your job easier.
+Here, ideally, you could look for those that are machine washable to make your job easier.
 You can also use some liners though to prevent the box itself from getting dirty at all.

 We will write a more detailed article on the differences between traveling by car and by plane.
 While below, we give some general preparation tips that can help you help your cat before and during a trip.